×

 When we asked expats and global nomads about the quality of medical care in Ecuador, they replied:

 "One important point to make that might make a difference: My Spanish is fluent so all of my conversations with doctors are in their native language, not mine.
 I never even ask if they speak English, and I don't know how many there are that do and to what degree.
 Another interesting point is more of a cultural difference.
 My wife accompanies me to all my doctor's visits and I to hers.
 We both address the issues with the doctors and are privy to their explanations.
 I find that very comforting.
 And there are times when I can't understand the doctor because of regional dialects and the ever-present masks and my wife, who speaks no English, doesn't translate, but rather paraphrases into language I can understand.
-Between the three of us clear communication usually results," commented one expat living in Cotacachi, Ecuador.
+Between the three of us clear communication usually results," mentioned one expat in Cotacachi.

 View More Answers